We are a leading in-situ oil sands producer, putting safety and sustainability first.

 Based on the success of the pilot plant, JACOS approved the Hangingstone commercial development.
-The Hangingstone Oil Sands Project is a joint project between JACOS having a participating interest of 75% and acting as the operator and CNOOC with a participating interest of 25% aiming to produce 20,000 barrels of bitumen per day.
+The Hangingstone Oil Sands Project is a joint venture between JACOS having a participating interest of 75% and acting as the operator and CNOOC with a participating interest of 25%, aiming to produce 20,000 barrels of bitumen per day.

 With on-site construction beginning in February 2013, the drilling of wells required for bitumen production using the SAGD method took 2 years to complete.
 The completion of the Central Processing Facility took place in February 2017.